 Even when it hasn’t been raining excessively the track can be slippery, particularly on the downward section from Mackinnon Pass to the Quinton Lodge Day shelter.
 There are about 215 timber steps to descend and shortly after that there’s been concrete poured to keep the track adhering to the hillside, care should be taken.

 Good news, the track to the Sutherland Falls has been re-routed to the other side of the river, over a couple of new suspension bridges, to avoid the major avalanche and slip risk from where it once traversed.
 So no worries there.

-During the winter season many bridges over the creeks are removed to avoid damage from avalanches.
+During the winter season most bridges over the creeks are removed to avoid damage from avalanches.
 Those creeks can rise very quickly, and fall almost as soon as it stops raining, one inexperienced tramper drowned crossing Pompalona Creek in May 2014, ie, creek crossings can be very dangerous.
 The amenity in the huts is also lower: gas stoves are not accessible and the water is turned off, the pipes drained, to avoid pipe damage, the flush toilets are locked and the long drop toilet must be used.

 DOC insists you hire an emergency locator beacon during the winter season in case you become trapped or have any mishap, the boat captain takes down details.